rei/rei-cedar-docs/docs/components/buttons/README.md

                 "name": "iconOnly",
                 "type": "boolean",
                 "default": "false",
                 "description": "Renders an 'icon-only' button.
-When this value is true, it will override the size and 'responsiveSize' props."
+When this value is true, it will override the size and 'responsiveSize' props.
+Can be used in conjunction with 'with-border'"
               },
               {
-                "name": "onDark",
+                "name": "withBorder",
                 "type": "boolean",
                 "default": "false",
-                "description": "Renders an 'icon-only' button with a light fill color for use on dark backgrounds.
-The 'iconOnly' prop must be true."
+                "description": "Renders an 'icon-only' button with a background color and border.
+Must be used in conjunction with the 'iconOnly' prop."
               },
               {
                 "name": "modifier",